blueOkiris/aip-man-pkg-list/README.md

 Make a commit like "Add \<whatever application\>" or "Update for \<application\> to \<version\>," post a PR, and I'll look at it and merge it in.

 Thanks!

+## Maintaining

+I, blueOkiris, will keep the download links and versions up to date from their mainstream monthly (1st weekend of each month) or when I happen to notice a new version and can get to it.
+I use aip-man myself, so I want my packages up to date.

+However, I'm one person, so if you see a chance to update, create a PR.
+I'd love your help.